kawansoft/SympleGit-Java/README.md

 ### Using AI (GPT-4) to Generate the Facilitator API

-All classes in the Facilitator API were generated using GPT-4 and have not been manually updated since (except of Javadoc enhancement).
+All classes in the Facilitator API were generated using GPT-4 and have not been manually updated since, with the following exceptions:

+- Enhancement of Javadoc documentation.
+- The `InputStream getStagedDiffAsStream()` method was manually added to `GitDiff`.

  This approach also extends to all unit tests, which were similarly produced by GPT-4.

 The generation process for these classes utilized a single, parameterized prompt.
 This prompt included three specific parameters: